akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 58: Wednesday April 14, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Listened to a few podcast episodes, worked on Lesson 4.11 problems.

+**My Feelings:** Well today included unexpected news of a COVID exposure and waiting in line for tests, so I tried to make the best of my time by continuing to catch up on the Launch School podcast.
+However, working on problems in the evening after a long day proved frustrating.
+Just felt like I couldn't arrive at the right answers.
+Will try again tomorrow.

 ### Day 57: Tuesday April 13, 2021

 **Pomodoros Completed**: 6